stylelint/stylelint-test-rule-tape/README.md

 # stylelint-test-rule-tape

-A stylelint rule tester using tape
+A stylelint rule tester using tape.